karuppiah7890/problems-and-thoughts/offline-support-for-apps/thoughts.md

 offline downloaded video as valid for viewing offline as you still have access.
 I think something similar is present for YouTube.

+And in case of Netflix, it will also validate if the video you downloaded is valid to watch in the country you are present in.
+For example, if you go to some other country, say USA, which has content that you cannot watch in your country, let's say India, which is the case for me, and then you download the content when you are present in USA and then when you come back to India, after the said retention time, it will mark the content as invalid and then ask you to renew and while renewing, it will also make sure you can still watch the content in the country you are currently present in.
+In my case, if I come to India after downloading USA only content, it will get invalidated later saying I can't view it in India. :/ Netflix is too clever :P
+Of course. :P